defenseunicorns/data_engineering_technical_assessment/README.md

 ## Data descriptions - Data dumps

 ### Allowed parts list
-Current allowed parts list has the following format / aggregation challenges
+Current allowed parts list has the following format / aggregation challenges and can be found in the `data/allowed_parts.csv`

 * `component_name`: string lower case name of component with underscores
-* `part_id`:
+* `part_id`: integer part number

 The batch processing dump is in the `data/batch_orders.parquet` file and the streaming dump is in the `data/streaming_orders.json`.
 Both have the following general fields, as well as the type of cleaning needed to be completed
 * `order_uuid`: UUID the shipping system uses to keep track of orders